 Even Mongolian traditional script speaks of sheep wool when its raw.
 Mongolian Nomads observed their raw wool with great respect as it is a divine gift from their “sky” (mother earth).
-They singed and danced around their raw wool, praising the wool before processing it into clothes or other products.
+They sang and danced around their raw wool, praising the wool before processing it into clothes or other products.
 They realised the sacred and artistic shape in it.
 That’s how the art of Mongolian calligraphy and traditional script were born.

 Sheep wool properties

 The hairs that the sheep shed naturally once or twice a year are used by the nomads for covering their yurt by felting or for carpets.
 In spring, the nomads comb their domestic animals making them ready for hot summer with lightweight.
 Combed wool is selected for clothes and handicrafts.
 Sheep wool is the most important animal fibre used in textiles, clothes, yurts and handicrafts in Mongolia since its origin.

 When wool is organic, fine, and pure, it does not itch.
 In general, all types of pure wool are capable of absorbing up to a third of its dry weight in moisture.
 Compare to cashmere, sheep wool products last long, and as it is used it becomes softer.
 Besides keeping the skin dry, this quality also naturally inhibits mildew.

-Most synthetic fibres actually increases body odour because they create a breeding ground for bacteria.
+Most synthetic fibres actually increase body odour because they create a breeding ground for bacteria.
 Sweat itself has no odour, but over time bacteria develop and create unpleasant odours.
 Pure sheep wool reduces the opportunity for odours to develop because it quickly absorbs sweat and evaporates it into the air.
 Unlike synthetic fabrics, wool does not retain odours and will freshen just from airing out.

 Our trade is fair